Alzheimer’s trigger discovered? Disease mutations impact how brain cells produce energy, study finds - NewsBreak

 Moreover, these fish produce very large families, making it easier for scientists to examine the subtle genetic changes which pass from one generation to the next.
 In this case, the team analyzed the adult brains of zebrafish carrying gene mutations which increase the risk of developing early-onset Alzheimer’s disease .

-Results show a common trend among the fish showing signs of Alzheimer’s , with their mutations impacting how brain cells convert oxygen into energy.COVID outbreaks at UVa, BC scuttle Fenway, Military bowls
+Results show a common trend among the fish showing signs of Alzheimer’s , with their mutations impacting how brain cells convert oxygen into energy.Study suggests coronavirus lingers in organs for months

 “This is very interesting because we know when Alzheimer’s disease eventually develops, people’s brains become severely deficient in energy production,” says lead researcher Dr. Karissa Barthelson in a university release .